riziamm/riziamm.github.io/_pages/cv.md

 Education
 ======
 <!-- * B.S. in GitHub, GitHub University, 2022 -->
-* Ph.D. in Mechanical Engineering
+* Ph.D. in Mechanical Engineering, 2022
   * Department of Aerospace & Mechanical Engineering
   * The University of Texas at El Paso (UTEP), Texas, USA
   * Result: GPA 4.00/4.00